 On the national level, she serves as Secretary / Treasurer to the U.S. District Export Council National Steering Committee (NSC) and chairs the NSC Technology & Communication Committee.
 She was a founding member of the World Congress for Information Technology and Treasurer of IWIPS (International Workshop on Internationalization of Products and Systems).
-Locally, she volunteers her time to the next generation of global business leaders through the University of Texas McCombs School of Business.
+Locally, she serves on the Vetarans4Quality Board of Directors and volunteers her time to the next generation of global business leaders through the University of Texas McCombs School of Business.

 Brenda's professional passions (when not behind the wheel of a muscle car) include linguistics, championing cultural awareness, and international projects that help companies take their software beyond its borders.

 For Susan Barbour, the answer to the question, "what is the meaning of life?" likely begins with the word, "family."
 Susan is the first of four girls in her family, and the sisters have stayed close to each other virtually their whole lives.

 "If I'm not at work," Susan admits, "I'm likely with a family member since we live on the same street and tend to travel together."

 Susan has also seen her fair share of moving vans, having moved more than 25 times in her life.
 From coast to coast (New Jersey to Washington), and from north to south (Michigan to Texas), and many points in between, you can bet she’s learned the value of being organized.